UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/rares.negrila/index.md

 To Be Continued - PCB work and final touches + packageing

+The project ended up working perfectly on the breadboards as a prototype.

+Sadly after putting the final version together, soldering everything on some prototype pcbs and putting everything in a wooden casing, I have lost a lot of the sound quality due to interference from the solder of the pcb.

+Everything still functions ok.

+The sound leaves a bit more to be desired when compared to the breadboard version.

+This has been a lesson to me about analog waves and soldering, without experience, they don't go well together.

 ## Hardware

 Using LEDs as settings indicators, buttons and a stereo potentiometer for octave and volume respectively.